 4. Discussion

 The use case demonstration provides just one example of the type of rigorous analysis that can be obtained by utilizing the simUAS image rendering workflow.
-It is important to note that the data and results associated in this experiment are closely coupled to the texture and topography of the scene.
+It is important to note that the results of this experiment are closely coupled to the texture and topography of the scene.
 Future work will vary these independent variables to assess their effect on point cloud accuracy.